-People with disabilities who own homes can get property tax lowered on their primary residence through DHE.
-The reduction is from five percent of their tax to half of it.
-How much the tax is reduced depends on how much the family earns.
+People with disabilities who own one-, two-, or three-family homes, condominiums, or cooperative apartments can get property tax on their primary residence lowered through DHE.
+DHE reduces property tax between five and fifty percent.
+The property tax reduction depends on how much the family earns.

-- Applications must be postmarked by January 16th for benefits to begin on July 1st each year
+- Apply online by March 16th for benefits to begin on July 1

 - All owners must be persons with disabilities unless the property is owned by your spouse or by siblings, who do not need to be disabled